-- Parental and community feedback is important for schools and their departments.
-Suppose you have a compliment, complaint, or inquiry about an issue at school.
-In that case, the best approach is to speak directly to the school administration rather than publicly discuss the matter.
-The staff works hard to create programs, and seeing it being publicly criticized can be hurtful. - While many schools use social media to update parents on school notices, the school and departments prefer that parents contact the school directly with a complaint or inquiry due to privacy considerations.
-Imagine if your doctor, accountant, or banking institution tried to get you to discuss important matters via Facebook. - If you have raised an issue with a school or know another person has, consider refraining from discussing those details on social media, particularly the names of anyone involved. - Keep comments calm and polite, just as you would in person. - If you encounter negative or derogatory content online that involves the school, hinders a child's learning, and/or affects the school community, please contact the school administration immediately.
+- Parental and community feedback is essential for schools and their departments.
+If you have a compliment, complaint, or inquiry about an issue at school, the best approach is to speak directly to the school administration rather than publicly discuss the matter, which can unnecessarily harm the school's reputation. - While many schools use social media to update parents on school notices, the school and departments prefer that parents contact the school directly with a complaint or inquiry due to privacy considerations.
+Imagine if your doctor, accountant, or banking institution tried to get you to discuss important matters via Facebook. - If you have raised an issue with a school or know another person has, consider refraining from discussing those details on social media, mainly the names of anyone involved. - Keep comments calm and polite, just as you would in person. - If you encounter negative or derogatory content online that involves the school, hinders a child's learning, or affects the school community at large, please contact the school administration immediately.